Variational Image Feature Extraction for the Event Horizon Telescope: Introduction

-In \citetalias{EHTCIV} and \citetalias{EHTCVI}, quantitative image features were extracted by the algorithm ``ring extractor'' \ReX \citep{chael_simulating_2019}.
+Feature extraction is similar to the Bayesian parametric modeling applied in the image, rather than visibility, domain.
+However, it differs in one important respect: by virtue of being performed {\em after} imaging, the class of applicable ``models'', i.e., image features to be measured, is already well known.
+For example, in \citetalias{EHTCIV} and \citetalias{EHTCVI}, quantitative image features were extracted by the algorithm ``ring extractor'' \ReX \citep{chael_simulating_2019}.
 However, \ReX is only applicable to images that have a dominant ring-like feature.
 In general, images from the EHT can have a complex structure and are dependent on the intrinsic source.
-For instance, the active galactic nuclei 3c 279 is displays a jet morphology which can be described by a set of Gaussians.
-In this case, the features of interest are the motions of the Gaussian complexes \citep{3c279EHT}.
-Therefore, a more general technique that applies to a variety of image structures is needed.
+The active galactic nuclei 3C~279 is displays a jet morphology which while poorly described by a ring, can be described by a set of Gaussians \citep{3c279EHT}.

-One possible approach to feature extraction would be to ``filter'' out the relevant image features using a transformation.
+One possible approach to feature extraction is to ``template'' relevant image features using a transformation.
 For example, the Hough transform \citep{Hough1964, duda}, is used to extract rings and other shapes from images using template matching.
-A related method approximates the image with parametric objects or \textit{filters} that describe the features of interest.
-This idea is more akin to the parametric/forward modeling approach of visibility data \citetalias{EHTCVI} and is the approach taken in this paper.
-We call this approach \textit{variational image domain analysis} or \VIDA, due to its similarity to variational inference, as will be explained below.
-The benefit of \VIDA is that it can easily be extended to various image morphologies by using different parameterized filters.
-This paper uses geometric objects as filters; however, any parametric flux distribution would work.
+A related method is to approximate the complicated image reconstruction with parametric templates that describe the features of interest.
+This idea is more akin to the parametric/geometric modeling approach of visibility data in \citetalias{EHTCVI} and is the approach taken in this paper.

+Any comparison requires a suitable quality metric, i.e., objective function.
+Because the total flux is typically an arbitrary rescaling and the image brightness is positive definite, there is a natural identification between the flux-normalized image and probability distribution.
+This motivates the use of ``divergences'' as an extremely flexible class of objective functions for comparing images; for this reason divergences have been used extensively in image processing \citep[e.g.,][]{goudail_bhattacharyya_2004, choi_feature_2003, Aherne1998}.

+We adopt the method similar to variational inference \citep{blei_variational_2017}, in which complicated distributions are approximated by simple parametric forms, with parameters estimated via the minimization of an appropriate divergence.
+In this paper, we develop a number of appropriate parametric forms and explore the performance of a variety of divergence for application to image feature extraction.
+Therefore, we call this method \textit{variational image domain analysis}, or \VIDA.
+The \VIDA algorithm has been implemented in the open source package \VIDAjl\footnote{\url{https://github.com/ptiede/VIDA.jl}} written in Julia \citep{julia}.